Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: The case .

-Combining (\ref{E1011x1}) and (\ref{E1011x2}), choosing $\eta=\eta (R)$ sufficiently small, we deduce $|I| \lesssim_u N^{1-2s_c}$ uniformly in $I$.
-We obtain a contradiction by taking $|I|$ sufficiently large.
-This finishes the proof of Theorem \ref{Ts1/2-1}. \end{proof} \begin{remark} Finally, we discuss the possibility of extending Theorem \ref{T1} to the case $0 < s_c < \frac{1}{2}$.
+Combining (\ref{E1011x1}) and (\ref{E1011x2}), and choosing $\eta = \eta(R)$ sufficiently small, we deduce that $|I| \lesssim_u N^{1-2s_c}$ uniformly in $I$.
+This leads to a contradiction when $|I|$ is taken to be sufficiently large.
+The proof of Theorem \ref{Ts1/2-1} is complete. \end{proof}

+\begin{remark} Finally, we discuss the possibility of extending Theorem \ref{T1} to the case $0 < s_c < \frac{1}{2}$.
 In this case, we also want to employ a frequency-localized Lin-Strauss Morawetz inequality to preclude almost periodic solutions.
 To achieve this, we truncate the high frequencies of the solution and work with $u_{<N}$ for some $N > 0$.
 Similar to Lemma \ref{LHLC}, we first establish a long-time Strichartz estimate and then prove (see e.g. \cite[Lemma 5.7]{Murphy2015}):

+Note that the condition $s > 1/2$ is essential for deriving the estimate in (\ref{E128}) using the long-time Strichartz estimate.
+This condition ensures the convergence of the frequency summation.
 However, when using the Morawetz inequality to exclude almost periodic solutions, what we actually require is the estimate $\||\nabla|^{s} u_{\le N}\|_{L_t^2 L_x^6(I \times \Omega)}, s > \frac{1}{2}$.
 Notably, since $s > \frac{1}{2},p=6$ does not satisfy the index relationships in Theorem \ref{TEquivalence}, we cannot derive the required estimate from (\ref{E128}).
 Therefore, in the case $0 < s_c < \frac{1}{2}$, we still lack the necessary estimates to exclude almost periodic solutions. \end{remark}